Ultimate Guide to Your Plastic Free Kitchen

-WHAT ABOUT DISHES FOR INFANTS AND EARLY TODDLERS?
+WHAT ABOUT DISHES FOR EARLY TODDLERS AND BABY LED WEANING?

 What about infants who are too young for Corelle?
 Instead of plastic, choose a silicone placemat that includes a plate like this one.
 Once I try a few and find a favorite, I’ll let you know!

-WHAT I’M STILL SEARCHING FOR IN MY PLASTIC-FREE-ISH KITCHEN..
+WHAT AM I STILL SEARCHING FOR IN MY PLASTIC FREE KITCHEN?

 I am still searching for a soft silverware option for the early eaters who I tend to chew on metal silverware more than I like.
 If you have an option for me, will you please pass that along?
 Comment below or send me a message.

-STAINLESS STEEL, GLASS & SILICONE ONLY FOR YOUR ESSENTIAL OILS
+STAINLESS STEEL, GLASS & SILICONE ONLY WITH ESSENTIAL OILS

-I just started adding Lemon Vitality to my water recently and I can’t believe what I’ve been missing!!!
+I just started adding Lemon Vitality & Orange Vitality to my water recently and I can’t believe what I’ve been missing!!!
 It tastes divine!